marya-and/EV/README.md

 # Robust EV Battery SOH & RUL: A Missing-Data–Aware Analytics and Visualization Framework
-This app is a full end‑to‑end data science project for EV battery health.
+This app is a data science project for EV battery health.

 You can: